g-ellis/EcologicalGenomics2023/Transcriptomics/Transcriptomics_notebook.md

 ### Start Date: 2023.10.09

-### End Date: 2023.XX.XX
+### End Date: 2023.11.09

 ### Project Descriptions:

-This notebook will be used to document my workflow during the population genomics module of the 2023 Ecological Genomics course.
+This notebook will be used to document my workflow during the transcriptomics module of the 2023 Ecological Genomics course.

 # Table of Contents: